Mbessing/AI-Design-Toolbox/content/index.md

 Generative AI will impact the evalution of many courses.

-Consider:
+To get started, consider:

 * What will be the difference between a student using generative AI and one that doesn't?

-* Consider to which degree generative AI is part of your course:
+* Consider to which degree generative AI is part of your course/teaching.

-  *
-  *
-  *
-* If students are NOT allowed to use generative AI for preparing the evaluation material (project report) or exam:
+* Do you allow students to use generative AI in similar ways at the evaluation (exam or project hand-in)?

-  * Will the exam then have to be pen and paper only?
+  * If NOT, how do you train the students to the evaluation/exam situation?
+  * If you DO, but the use of generative AI needs to be limited, how will you ensure or check that students cannot use generative AI when not intended?

+    * Do you need a pen-and-paper only exam (a strongly limited environment that would prevent students from running e.g. a large language model on their own computer is not currently available)
-    * If so, how will the students be able to train
+    * If not planning for a closed-book exam, what will the students be able to bring themselves (books, notes, ...)?
-  * Will other tools and course material (fact sheets, course material) be allowed, and if so, how will it be provided?
+      Will students then have to buy books instead of relying on electronic books?
+    * Should some material be made available in print to the students, if they are limited in access to electronic resources?
+      This could be e.g., a compendium or "cheat-sheet".
+    * Should the evaluation be divided into multiple parts, where some parts allow the use of generative AI and others don't

-* If students ARE allowed to use generative AI for preparing the evaluation material (project report) or exam:
+* If students are allowed to use generative AI more broadly for preparing the evaluation material (project report) or exam:
-  * Can students be treated equally or are some
+  * Can students be treated equally or would e.g. students with company-paid access to more advanced language model be able to get better grades at the exam
+  * How will your evaluation criteria shift -- perhaps more emphasis on process rather than results
+  * How should your students be trained in documenting the use of generative AI (citing properly)?
+  * You may also want to review the [Critical Thinking](/checklists/critical_thinking) checklist.

+* Consider how this will **impact the [learning objectives]({{< ref "#learning-objectives" >}})**

 ----